panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 }
 ```

 Can you conclude what the function does?
 Probably something related to salary calculation...
-Unforatunely, variable names like `ws`, `r`, `t`, `w` say almost nothing about their intent.
+Unfortunately, variable names like `ws`, `r`, `t`, `w` say almost nothing about their intent.

 On the contrary, let's say you're looking at the same function, but with explanatory variable naming: